72 (and 74)

 Something has to give and one factor is the rate at which hand-offs occur from one satellite to the next as they pass overhead.
 The best case is about 4 minutes.
 However, think about the difference between being on flat land (Florida) vs. mountainous valleys (North Carolina mountains).
 You can’t see anything like as much sky in the latter case, which leads to hand-offs in less than 2 minutes.
 These hand-offs are like flipping a coin and at times when there is heavy load on the system (evenings with streaming or a big sporting event) it will all start to break pretty frequently.
 This is what users are seeing

 Add to that, that any real-time control systems are virtually impossible to keep up 24/7 it’s practicality is only for web browsing and e-mail.
 Even Skype or Zoom aren’t going to be great.
 Far from it.
-They’ll keeping dropping connections.
+They’ll keep dropping connections.

 One of the biggest issues is that the router is built into the back of the phased array antenna and attempts to force you to use ‘their’ set-up with regards ports, services, IP addresses and timing issues.
 Worse yet is that it’s power hungry at about 50 W most of the time and even more when transmitting (especially over a lossy path) when it can be around 90 W. Consider being in an RV or on a boat, this is 4-5 A, which is pretty unacceptable without a lot of battery back-up and also, probably, with solar.